10 Myths About Depression

 Myth 2: Depressed people are lazy.

-When people are experiencing depression, they are often experiencing a multitude of symptoms that make it hard to get things done.
-Not having energy due to lack of sleep and food, difficulty focusing, problems with confidence, and lack of interest or passion for daily activities can all make it IMPOSSIBLE to get things done.
+When people are experiencing depression, they’re often experiencing a multitude of symptoms that make it hard to get things done.
+Not having energy due to lack of sleep and food, difficulty focusing, problems with confidence, and lack of interest or passion for daily activities—these can all make regular, day-to-day tasks feel like the most exhausting thing in the world.

 Myth 3: Depression looks and feels the same for everyone.

-Some people who deal with depression can carry out their best morning routine for mental health.
-Some can’t make it out of bed.
-While others put on their biggest smile and laugh the day away, while some can’t make a smile that reaches their eyes.
+Some people who deal with depression can carry out their best morning routine for mental health, and some can’t make it out of bed.
+There are people who put on their biggest smile and laugh the day away, while others can’t make a smile that reaches their eyes.

 Myth 4: Everyone can be treated the same way for depression.